CORE4/docker-gitlab-ci-php5/README.md

-Gitlab-CI Docker Maschoine for PHP5
+# Gitlab-CI Docker Maschine for PHP5

 This machine is used to deploy our PHP5 applications.
 It comes with PHP5 (duh!), NodeJS (npm) and Ruby (bundler).